 Here are some ideas for brainstorming your food truck business name:

-- Choose a name that allows for expansion: “Jim’s Bakery” rather than “Jim’s Cookies”
+Choose a name that allows for expansion: “The Rolling Kitchen” rather than “Pizza Pit Stop”

 Every business needs a plan, a rough outline that helps guide a startup through the launch process while maintaining focus on key goals.
 A business plan is also crucial for helping potential partners and investors understand your company and vision: